 To reduce this mountain to a molehill, prioritize and develop a committed plan of attack.
 The hardest part of eating an elephant is taking the first bite, and providing small tranches of two to three people to contact at a time will make your to-do list appear more manageable.

-For help on planning your study approach for the CFA exams, you can use 300 Hours’ free personalized planner here.
+For help on planning your study approach for the CFA exams, you can use 300 Hours’ free personalized CFA study planner here.

-Feel free to comment with any strategies you’ve used to throw some motivation fuel back into your tank!
+What about you?
+Feel free to share any strategies you’ve used to throw some motivation fuel back into your tank!